Computing

 In Poppies class (EYFS), children are given the opportunity for pretend play with non-working telephones and computer.
 Children have continuous access to BeeBots and mats which provides them with skills and knowledge they will build on in subsequent years.

 In KS1 and KS2, Purple Mash is used to deliver and support our Computing curriculum.
-Children are given opportunities to develop their digital literacy, computer science and information technology using iPads and/or laptops.
+Children are given opportunities to develop their digital literacy, computer science and information technology using Ipads and/or laptops.
 Throughout the Purple Mash curriculum, units support skills taught in Maths, Music, Art and English.
 We have adjusted the long term plan to fit best with our mixed-age classes.

 Online Safety